 Lastly, the thick nature of blunts means that the quantity is more and thus, the stoner wouldn't want to keep on smoking a new blunt every other time until the THC high effects kick into its entirety.

 Notably, you may be wondering how spliff has found its way into this joint vs blunt blog post.
 However, it would rock if you familiarize yourself with the three terms and understand that if during the rolling of a joint or a blunt you make a mistake, then you may end up getting a spliff.

 The exterior of a spliff

 A joint and a spliff have a somewhat similar exterior because just like joints, spliffs get rolled using one’s favorite rolling paper.
 Necessarily, their exterior appearance cannot give the critical difference between the two.
 Meanwhile, let’s look at…

 Unlike blunts and joints where you expect ordinary marijuana inside and nothing more, it is a different case with a spliff.
 You may find pot only or a mixture of tobacco and cannabis, which happens to be the case under most circumstances.

 However, the percentage of marijuana is always higher than that of tobacco.
-The tobacco helps in enhancing the longevity of the high in terms of energizing and deeply relaxing effects.
+Tobacco helps in enhancing the longevity of the high in terms of energizing and deeply relaxing effects.

 Hopefully, you can see the problem with the mix-up when you use any of the three terms in place of each other.